oscarvargash/biol_550_2022/week_05/README.md

 ### Exercise

+Use PAUP and the same data downloaded earlier in this tutorial.

 Infer, save, and compare a NeighborJoining `nj` tree against a `upgma` tree.
+You will need to save every tree after every analysis using `SaveTrees`.
 Are these trees different?

 Type your answer in the canvas exercise for this lab.